solana-foundation/developer-content/content/guides/getstarted/full-stack-solana-development.md

 Make sure you go over the comments!

-The `initialize` instruction instruction does only one this: it creates a new account of the `Counter` type.
+The `initialize` instruction does only one thing: it creates a new account of the `Counter` type.
 To do this, we need to know who's paying, details of the account we're creating like the space and the address, and which program to use to create the account.